MotionPrograming/IoT-Device-Management/README.md

 ### 📊 Analytics & Reporting

-* Real-time performance and health dashboards
+* Real-time dashboards for device health and performance
 * Event logging with blockchain-backed timestamps
 * Export logs and reports in CSV/JSON